 No secret here: Millennials love “SpongeBob.”Although the very first episode aired May 1, 1999, I can’t (and won’t) stop quoting the show every day for the rest of my life.
 My friends and I have compared each other to certain characters on the show (I’m SpongeBob while my best friend’s Patrick), and sometimes I record episodes before I go to work, so not to miss anything hilarious.
 “SpongeBob” memes circulating Twitter have gone viral, including the “Mr. Krabs is shook” meme and “Caveman SpongeBob.”

 “SpongeBob” has yet to get old, and I don’t see myself outgrowing the show, at least not anytime soon.
 But, its popularity raises the question: What exactly is it about “SpongeBob” that leaves my friends and I wanting to avoid our responsibilities to watch it for hours on end?

-“SpongeBob” has substance—the show offers viewers more than surface-level jokes.
+“SpongeBob” has substance; the show offers viewers more than surface-level jokes.
 My one roommate doesn’t watch “SpongeBob” because she’s unimpressed with the show’s “lack of depth,” but I challenge her refusal to give the cartoon a real chance.
-I know at times the yellow guy’s laugh is annoying as all hell, but here are some reasons why millennials love “SpongeBob” even today, and (probably) always will.
+I know at times the yellow guy’s laugh is annoying, but here are some reasons why millennials love “SpongeBob” even today, and (probably) always will.